 Why it’s Great: It’s a safe, natural product which helps to improve its environment as it breaks down.
 If you want to read more on why you should choose a natural playground surface, we have another great blog: 7 Reasons to Choose a Natural Playground Surface.

 Problems: It must be replaced periodically as it decomposes.

-Rubber cement, sometimes referred to as wet pour uses shredded rubber tyres which is ‘cemented’ in place using a special resin which creates a flat, fixed but spongey surface.
+Rubber cement, sometimes referred to as wet pour, uses shredded rubber tyres which are ‘cemented’ in place using a special resin which creates a flat, fixed but spongey surface.
 This kind of surface is great for absorbing high impact falls and trips, and can be laid in different patterns and colours, making it a favourite at many playgrounds and childcare facilities.

 There will be a higher initial investment for this kind of playground surface as it will require a trained professional to design and install it.
 More complex, colourful designs will be more expensive to install than simpler designs.

 It is durable and long lasting and will not need much maintenance at all – maybe just a clean every now and then.